mansoorkhan96/filament-versionable/README.md

 ]);
 ```

 You are all set!
-Your app should store the model states and you can manage them using Filament.
+Your app should store the model states and you can manage them in Filament.

 ## Customisation